Kati Mohr (she | they)

 What does pi & anne stand for?

-When I started posting poems on Instagram in the early days, I asked myself what drives me and what best represents my character… What came to mind were… a fox and a rabbit.
+When I first started posting poems on Instagram, I wondered what drives me and what best embodies my character … A fox and a rabbit came to mind.

-The fox represents my logical side, my deep interest in learning and getting to the heart of things.
-I am smart and know exactly what appeals to me (and what doesn’t).
+The fox represents my logical side, my deep interest in learning and in getting to the bottom of things.
+I’m smart and know exactly what talks to me (and what doesn’t).
 The rabbit: intuitive and creative, loves to play with things, is loyal and sensitive.
-My dream was to bring both sides into harmony with each other… I call the fox PI (π) and the rabbit ANNE (after Anne of Green Gables).
+My dream was to bring both sides into harmony . . .
+I call the fox PI (π) and the rabbit ANNE (after Anne of Green Gables).
 And yes, that still applies to me.

 Why Makoto?